guialexsdev/webmap-utilities/README.md

 Click on ![](/images/relief_creator.png) button to generate a Shaded Relief.
 The option **Aerial Perspective Intensity**, always between 0 and 100, increase/decrease the contrast between higher and lower altitudes.
 And the option **Angle Between Light Sources** controls the angle between the light sources: a number between 30 - 70 is generally a good choice; values close to 180 usually gives an undesirable plastic effect.

 Remember that layers are generated in the order they need to be, so its a good idea to rename them to something like "hillshade top" and "hillshade bottom".
+After these steps, put you colored DEM file below 'hillshade bottom' layer.

 ### Exporting settings